sydjango-org/sydjango-content/static-pages/speakers.md

 The incomplete list of high-level topics the group members are interested is below:

-– OSS projects related to Django – APIs – Backend Software Engineering – Frontend Software Engineering – Infrastructure – DevOps – Site Reliability Engineering – Scalability – Security – QA –
+- OSS projects related to Django
+- APIs
+- Backend Development
+- Frontend Development
+- Infrastructure
+- DevOps
+- Software Reliability
+- Scalability
+- Security
+- QA
+- Data
+- ML/AI
+- Soft Skills
-Data – ML/AI – Soft Skills – Career in Tech – Startups
+- Career in Tech
+- Startups

 We are happy to accept talks that are at least loosely connected to Django.
 Of course, the stronger the connection is the better.

-## Can you help me to prepare for my talk?
+## Can you give me some tips to prepare for my talk?

 Sure, please find below some common sense advice for preparing your talk.